Things You Should Do After Getting Laid-Off or Fired

 If you're worried about losing your job, there are some things you can do it in advance to prepare for a job loss.

 Follow this list to make sure that you have dealt with everything you need to when you’ve been fired or laid off.
 This will allow you to begin to focus on finding a new job.

 When you're terminated from employment, it makes a difference whether you are laid-off or fired for cause.
 If you have been downsized or laid-off for lack of work or any other reason, you'll be entitled to different benefits than if you were fired.

 Here's what to do if you are informed that you have been fired, as well as information on what not to do (or say) when you've unexpectedly lost your job.

-Make sure that, before you leave your job, you know when you are receiving your last paycheck, and how it will be delivered to you.
+Before you leave your job, make certain you know when you are receiving your last paycheck, and how it will be delivered to you.
 In some states, employers are required to pay it immediately.
 In others, there may be a lag.

-You may be entitled to accrued vacation, sick leave, overtime, or back pay when you lose your job.
-Be sure to speak with your HR representative to learn what is owed to you, and how you will be compensated.
+Be sure to speak with your human resources representative to learn what is owed to you, and how you will be compensated.

 Read here for more information on receiving your last paycheck, including guidelines for when you can expect to get it, how much it should be, and what will be included.